Sorix/CloudCore/README.md

 * Offline Synchronziation via NSPersistentHistoryTracking
 * Core Data names are mapped exactly in CloudKit
 * Core Data Relationships are mapped to CloudKit CKReferences
-* Maskable Attributes provides fine-grain control over local-only data and manually managed remote data.
+* Maskable Attributes provides fine-grain control over local-only data and manually managed remote data
 * Sharing is supported via root records
+* Supports upload/download of large data files via long-lived operations, with proper schema configuration

-During their WWDC presentation, Apple very clearly stated that NSPersistentCloudKitContainer is a foundation for future support of more advanced features #YMMV
+Apple very clearly states that NSPersistentCloudKitContainer is a foundation for future support of more advanced features.
+I'm still waiting to learn which first-party apps use it. #YMMV

 ## How it works?
-CloudCore is built using a "black box" architecture, so it works invisibly for your application.
+CloudCore is built using a "black box" architecture, so it works fairly invisibly for your application.
 You just need to add several lines to your `AppDelegate` to enable it, as well as identify various aspects of your Core Data Model schema.
 Synchronization and error resolving is managed automatically.

 1. CloudCore stores *change tokens* from CloudKit, so only changed data is downloaded.
 2. When CloudCore is enabled (`CloudCore.enable`) it pulls changed data from CloudKit and subscribes to CloudKit push notifications about new changes.